codemix/babel-plugin-contracts/README.md

 If you're migrating your project there are some differences to be aware of:

 1. There is no longer a `main:` section.
 Anything outside of a contract is considered to be part of the normal program code.
+2. Contracts containing more than one assertion **must** be fully wrapped in a block statement (`{` and `}`), labels no longer act as delimiters.
-2. `__result` is now called `it` in postconditions.
+3. `__result` is now called `it` in postconditions.
-3. Invariants can be specified at the block / scope level, not just at function entry points.
+4. Invariants can be specified at the block / scope level, not just at function entry points.
-4. No longer creates custom error types.
+5. No longer creates custom error types.

 # License